How to Make Your Business Blog Stand Out With Expert Voices

 - Format (written, recorded, or live)

-- Whether you’ll edit or use their quotes as-is
+- Whether you’ll edit or use their words directly

 Step 5: Turn Responses Into a Strong Blog Post

-Here’s where the magic happens.
-Don’t just copy/paste quotes.
-Build a clear structure:
+Here’s where you make it shine.
+Don’t just paste quotes.
+Give the post a clear structure:

 - Headshots and short bios (if possible)

-- Group quotes under subheadings if it’s a roundup
+- Organize quotes under subheadings if it’s a roundup

-Send your guests the link when the post is live.
-Make it easy for them to promote by:
+Once it’s live, send your guests the link.
+Make it easy for them to promote:

-- Sending a short social media caption they can copy
+- Provide a short caption they can copy

 - Turn quotes into Instagram or LinkedIn posts